valentjn/shufflr/README.md

 Format: `--maximumNumberOfSongs MAXIMUMNUMBEROFSONGS`

 Maximum number of songs in the output playlist.
 If omitted, then all songs are taken.

-#### `--tspSolutionDuration`

-Format: `--tspSolutionDuration TSPSOLUTIONDURATION`

-Number of seconds taken to solve the traveling salesperson problem heuristically.
-For technical reasons, the duration is rounded up to the next integer. (default value: `10.0`)

 #### `--acousticnessWeight`